robnob/AWS_Fundamentals-Addressing_Security_Risk/README.md

 * VPC = Virtual Private Cloud
 * NACL = Network Access Control Lists
+* Stateless = If it is allow in, then it is explicitly allowed out
+*
 ## Shared Responsibilities ##
 Security and Compliance is a shared responsibility between AWS and the customer.
 These are the responsibilities of each one:
 * AWS (Security on the Cloud):